marjanpoimijat/berry-picker-tracker-docs/frontend_building_instructions.md

 After build has completed, go the Expo account and open the latest `Android internal distribution build` and press `install` button.
 Scan the QR-code from the pop-up window and install the application on a Android device.

-##### Google Play Store
+#### Google Play Store

 As of time of writing, Berry Picker Tracker application has been placed into `internal testing` state at the Google Play console.
-There are several ways to submit the build into Google Play console:
+There are few ways to submit the build into Google Play console:

 1. Submit from the command line